-ANR NONDISCRIMINATION AND AFFIRMATIVE ACTION POLICY STATEMENT: It is the policy of the University of California in any of its programs or Agriculture and Natural Resources not to engage in discrimination against or harassment of any person files/169224.pdf).
-Inquiries regarding ANR's nondiscrimination policy statement can be found at http://ucanr.edu/sifes/anrafaff/ and the UC Division of Agriculture and Natural Resources, 2801 Second Street, Davis, CA 95618, (530) 750-1397. offices/, Driversity of California, Agriculture and Natural Resources, 2801 Second Street, Davis, CA 95618, (530) 750-1397.
+ANR NONDISCRIMINATION AND AFFIRMATIVE ACTION POLICY STATEMENT FOR UNIVERSITY OF CALIFORNIA.

+May, 2015 It is the policy of the University of California (UC) and the UC Division of Agriculture & Natural Resources not to engage in discrimination against or harassment of any person in any of its programs or activities (Complete nondiscrimination policy statement can be found at (http://ucanr.edu/sites/anrstaff/files/215244.pdf).
+Inquiries regarding ANR's nondiscrimination policies may be directed to John I. Sims, Affirmative Action Compliance Officer/Title IX Officer, University of California, Agriculture and Natural Resources, 2801 Second Street, Davis, CA 95618, (530) 750-1397.